 The jerk did not push for sex, although always did little things to make her tingle and excited.
 She thought it was cute and old fashioned of him to take it slow, and her body rushed her toward a bit more closeness, but she was not the kind of girl to make advances.
 She waited patiently for him to ask her on a real date and was hoping that things will progress naturally.
 How wrong she was!

 I guess she is not coming.
-He felt a bit let down, as if she promised to meet him; putting his cap back on, he went into the parking lot, searching his pocket for the taxi driver's card.
+The handsome customer felt a bit let down, as if she promised to meet him; putting his cap back on, he went into the parking lot, searching his pocket for the taxi driver's card.

 He was not looking and bumped into something, or rather somebody.
 Surprised, he exclaimed without thinking, "Giselle?
 Kinchane - yo?
 Nu wae go re?
 Mu shun ill shi-se-yo?"

 She heard her name and lifted the head, revealing her face, wet with tears, completely confused at the strange man, speaking to her in a foreign tongue.